tingyucha/AOSPRE/docs/README_AOS.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %                                                                     %
-% README for the NCAR EOL APAR Observation Simulation (AOS) system    %
+% README for the NCAR EOL APAR Observation Simulation, Processing,    %
+% and Research Environment (AOSPRE)                                   %
 %                                                                     %
 % The purpose of this document is to describe the process of running  %
-% AOS system.
-This process includes installation of all appropriate   %
+% AOSPRE system.
+This process includes installation of all            %
-% libraries needed to run the code, designing flight tracks, ensuring %
+% appropriate libraries needed to run the code, designing             %
-% you have the correct model output, and visualizing the AOS output.  %
+% flight tracks, ensuring you have the correct model output, and      %
+% visualizing the AOSPRE output.                                      %
 %                                                                     %
-% AOS creators: Kevin Manning and Scott Ellis                         %
+% AOSPRE creators: Kevin Manning and Scott Ellis                      %
-% AOS contributors: Brad Klotz and George Bryan                       %
+% AOSPRE contributors: Brad Klotz and George Bryan                    %
 % Scientific Lead: Wen-Chau Lee                                       %
 %                                                                     %
 % Document version: 1.0.1                                             %
 % Date:             04/02/2021                                        %
 % Author:           Brad Klotz                                        %
 % Contact:          bradklotz@ucar.edu                                %